remoflury/moviemate/README.md

 Development takes place on the dev branch.

 ### Coding Standards
-- camelCase
+- camelCase for JS
-- kebab-case
+- kebab-case for HTML and CSS
 - use descriptive names for variables, functions, etc.
 - use english for naming
-- intendation with 2 spaces
+- indentation with 2 spaces

 To start the dev server: